 The Waltham Cross Data Center Facility Central to Google UK Investment

-Google’s Waltham Cross data center facility in Hertfordshire is designed with air cooling technology to minimize water use.
+Google’s new Waltham Cross data center facility in Hertfordshire is designed with air cooling technology to minimize water use.
 It also incorporates waste heat recovery systems to supply local district heating.

 Additionally, partnership with Shell secures low-carbon energy, aligning with 95% carbon‑free operations target by 2026.